 One of the most interesting features of corgis is their beautiful and fluffy butt.
 They look like a chicken when looked at from behind as they lay down.
-Having the hairs around their anal area trimmed will help in enhancing the desired corgi butt look.
+Having the hairs around their butt area trimmed will help in enhancing the desired corgi butt look.

 Many owners suggest that they’re the cutest and the most precious look for them.
 A proper sanitary trim from an experienced groomer can help with achieving that desired corgi butt look.

 How often do corgis need a sanitary trim?

 You don’t need to go to the groomer for a sanitary trim as often as you might go for a grooming session.
 Typically 3 to 4 months is enough for a sanitary trim for corgis.
 If your corgi’s fur grows quickie you might have to go a bit more often.

 You can always eyeball the lengths of your dog’s fur.
 If the furs are not long or you don’t see any pop stuck to them after they go for taking a dump you don’t have to take them for a sanitary trim.

 However, if you notice some poop gets stuck often after your furball has finished doing its business it’s advised to go for a sanitary trim even if it’s been only a few months.